terri3li/tlc-slingair/README.md

 You just accepted the full-stack developer position at Slingshot Airlines!

-They were really impressed with the work you did at Concordia Bootcamps.
+They were really impressed with the work you did at Concordia.
 After a conversation with the CEO at the job fair, they hired you on the spot!
 They have project that they need to ship ASAP and are confident that you can deliver.

 They have a new seat-booking app that is set to be released in 3 days!
 You were told that _most_ of the work is already done, and that all that remains is to connect the different pieces to get it working.